wavefrontHQ/docs/pages/doc/integrations_log_data.md

 ...
 ```

-You can also omit ``< foo.txt` to use interactive terminal mode.
+You can also omit `< foo.txt` to use interactive terminal mode.

 #### Updating Log Ingestion Configuration

-You can update the log ingestion configuration and the Wavefront proxy 4.4 will hot load the log ingestion configuration file while running:
+Wavefront proxy hot loads the log ingestion configuration file while the proxy is running.
+To update the log ingestion configuration:

 1. Edit the log ingestion configuration file and save.
 1. To verify that the updated file loaded successfully, open the Wavefront proxy log file and look for a log message like: